Vinoth161094/XI-Performer/README.md

 Step 12: Execute the Test Suite
 Right-click testng.xml → Run As → TestNG Suite
 Maven downloads dependencies and tests execute.

+Step 13 : After completing the Execution
+In the Test-output floder -> emailablereport.html
+Purpose : we can see the Reports for Test Execution.